SpongePowered/SpongeDocs/source/plugin/blocks/blockentities.rst

 =====================

 Quite a share of block entities come with their own inventory, most notably chests and furnaces.
-That inventory cannot be accessed directly from the ``BlockEntity`` interface.
-So a cast will be necessary.
-Since all block entities containing an inventory extend the :javadoc:`CarrierBlockEntity` interface it suffices to cast to that interface as shown below.
+That inventory cannot be accessed directly from the ``BlockEntity`` interface, so a cast will be necessary.
+Since all block entities containing an inventory extend the :javadoc:`CarrierBlockEntity` interface, it suffices to cast to that interface as shown below.

  .. code-block:: java